 Read all transcripts, written evidence and other material related to the gender pay gap inquiry.

-Women and Equalities Committee publish report on gender pay gap
+Women and Equalities Committee says Government will fail to achieve goal of eliminating gender pay gap